-This proxy also provides confidential voting instructions for shares of Roto-Rooter, Inc., Capital Stock held by Merrill Lynch Trust Company, Trustee of the Roto-Rooter Savings & Retirement Plan (Plan), for the benefit of the undersigned and directs such Trustee to vote as designated on the reverse side of this card.
+This proxy also provides confidential voting instructions for shares of Chemed Corporation Capital Stock held by Merrill Lynch Trust Company, Trustee of Chemed/Roto-Rooter Savings and Retirement Plan (Plan), for the benefit of the undersigned and directs such Trustee to vote as designated on the reverse side of this card.
 The Trustee will vote all non-vested shares in the same proportion the vested shares have been voted.
 Additionally, any vested shares for which no voting instructions have been received will be voted in the same proportion as total voted vested shares.

-This proxy/confidential ESOP and Plan voting instruction card is solicited jointly by the Board of Directors of Roto-Rooter, Inc., and the Trustees of the ESOP and Plan, pursuant to a separate Notice of Annual Meeting and Proxy Statement, receipt of which is hereby acknowledged.
+This proxy/confidential Plan voting instruction card is solicited jointly by the Board of Directors of Chemed Corporation and the Trustees of the Plan, pursuant to a separate Notice of Annual Meeting and Proxy Statement, receipt of which is hereby acknowledged.

 The Company's proxy tabulator, Wells Fargo Bank, N. A., will report separately to the Company and to each Trustee as to proxies received and voting instructions provided.
-Individual ESOP and Plan voting instructions will be kept confidential by the proxy tabulator and not provided to the Company.
+Individual Plan voting instructions will be kept confidential by the proxy tabulator and not provided to the Company.

-PLEASE MARK, SIGN, DATE AND RETURN THIS CARD PROMPTLY USING THE ENCLOSED ENVELOPE, OR VOTE BY TELEPHONE OR INTERNET.
+PLEASE MARK, SIGN, DATE AND RETURN THIS CARD PROMPTLY USING THE ENCLOSED ENVELOPE.